Green policies for our Devon eco lodges and cottage

 - We heat our own house and office using our own sustainably managed wood.

-- We make a monthly donation to Medicines Sans Frontieres to help those less fortunate than us, to the RSPB to speak up for nature, and are members and supporters of the Devon Wildlife Trust and the RNLI.
+- We make a monthly donation to Medicines Sans Frontieres to help those less fortunate than us, to the RSPB to speak up for nature, and are members and supporters of the Devon Wildlife Trust.

 - Maggie works as a freelance editor at the interface of environment and development issues.

-- Our environmental policy is on our website and in our visitor information packs, and we also blog our green choices, recording and assessing our sustainability-related business decisions.
+- The Wheatland Farm environmental policy is on our website and in our visitor information packs, and we also blog our green choices, recording and assessing our sustainability-related business decisions.
 We want to show that a sustainable holiday doesn’t mean giving up all the good things.